Randolph, New Jersey

-Randolph is a township in Morris County, New Jersey, United States.
-As of the 2010 United States census, the township's population was 25,734, reflecting an increase of 887 (+3.6%) from the 24,847 counted in the 2000 census, which had in turn increased by 4,873 (+24.4%) from the 19,974 counted in the 1990 census.
+Randolph is a township in southwestern Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 26,504, an increase of 770 (+3.0%) from the 2010 census count of 25,734, which in turn reflected an increase of 887 (+3.6%) from the 24,847 counted in the 2000 census.

-According to the 2010 Census, Randolph was the 3rd most-populous municipality in Morris County and its 21 sqmi land area is the 8th largest in the county.
+According to the 2020 Census, Randolph was the 3rd most-populous municipality in Morris County and its 21 sqmi land area was the eighth-largest in the county.
 The New Jersey State Planning Commission designates Randolph as half rural, half suburban.
 The community maintains a diverse population of nearly 26,000 residents.

 In 2013, in the Coldwell Banker edition of “Best Places to Live in New Jersey for Booming Suburbs,” Randolph was the number one ranked town in Morris County and fourth overall in the state citing "job growth, high percentage of home ownership, good schools, access to local shopping and community safety."
 Niche.com ranked Randolph amongst the Top 50 in its 2019 rankings of the "Best Places to Live" in New Jersey.

 Established in 1968, the County College of Morris is located on more than 220 acres in the northern part of the township along Route 10.